fariasm/gradient-maker/README.md

 ## Installation
 The installation tool kit include:

-- Nginx web server for both API and web application.
+- Nginx web server for API.
 - MySQL used for templates database.
 - phpMyAdmin interface to connect to your MySQL database.